psteinb/hpc-in-a-day/_episodes/03-04-mapreduce-for-pi.md

 ---
 title: "Searching for Pi"
-teaching: 40
+teaching: 30
-exercises: 10
+exercises: 15
 questions:
 - "How do I analyze a lot of large files efficiently?"
 objectives:
 - "Perform a Map-Reduce style operation to extract information from large files and collect these into one final answer."
+- "Use applications from 2 programming languages and imitate high-throughput compute."
 keypoints:
-- "Searching through a large file is bound by the speed that I can read-in the file."
+- "Searching through a large file is bound by the speed that it can be read-in."
 - "Having a set of files, the result of searching one file is independent of searching its sibling."
 - "HPC clusters have very powerful parallel file systems, that offer the best speed if data is accessed in parallel."
 - "The operation of searching through a file can be mapped to individual nodes on the cluster. (map step)"